 Your care and concern may be the only thing stronger than your loved one’s addiction, but broaching the topic of family addiction is uncomfortable and easily botched.
-Call Behavioral Health Centers today at 772-774-3872 for more information on helping a family member with their addiction.
+Call Behavioral Health Centers today at 877-516-2836 for more information on helping family members with their addiction.

 Family Addiction: 10 Ways You Can Help a Loved One

-There are nearly 22 million Americans addicted to illicit drugs or alcohol, and nearly 50 percent of people in the nation know a person who is addicted to prescription painkillers.
-Whether it’s a friend, family member or coworker, it’s likely that you will be in contact with at least one person struggling with addiction at some point in your life, if it hasn’t already happened.
+There are nearly 22 million Americans addicted to illicit drugs or alcohol, and almost 50 percent of people in the nation know a person who is addicted to prescription painkillers.
+Whether it’s a friend, family or coworker, addiction likely affects at least one person in your life if it hasn’t already happened.

-When these situations arise, it’s crucial that you take the appropriate actions to get your loved one or colleague the help he or she needs.
+When these situations arise, it’s crucial that you take the appropriate actions to get your loved one or colleague the help they need.
 You’ve noticed that there’s a problem, now it’s time to help.
 The last thing you want to do is turn a blind-eye to someone you care about.
 Here is a step-by-step guide of what to do when you determine that someone close to you may have a substance abuse problem.